 Getting back to Shanna Bumiller and Brady Faust’s student leadership experience:

 - They realized that “great leaders multiply their ability to influence.”
 Student leaders will inspire other students.
 It’s infectious.

 - They selected a core group of student leaders from their school population.
 These students didn’t necessarily have to be great at academics.
-They were people who had leadership mindset potential and cared deeply about the school.
+They were people who had a leadership mindset potential and cared deeply about the school.

 - This core group was trained in the leadership mindset and how to self-assess and develop their own leadership skills.

 - The core group of student leaders then planned and implemented a workshop for training everyone in the art of leadership mindset.
 Over 120 signed up.
-Even through rocky weather, the students pushed and got the job done on their own.
+Even though rocky weather, the students pushed and got the job done on their own.

 - In the end, the most important thing that Bumiller and Faust learned was to “give students the knowledge that you care deeply for them, and provide them the platform to share their ideas and act on those convictions.”